max-mapper/github-oauth/readme.md

 # github-oauth

-simple functions for doing oauth with github. compatible with any node http server that uses handler callbacks that look like `function(req, res) {}`
+simple functions for doing oauth login with github. compatible with any node http server that uses handler callbacks that look like `function(req, res) {}`

 ## usage